SkerryRamble/Voter/readme.md

 + highlighting the number voted for visual feedback
 + hover effects, like scaling

-i added what he suggested, and it mostly worked but i had to rejig some of his class names, like number-grid became numberGrid with these modifications, and didn't play with the earlier code. not a real problem, just something to track the only other changes i made were, again, cosmetic. i resized the number grid and vote overlay and changed the colors a bit. not to say my taste is better, but charlie's tea and biccy yesterday didn't help his sense of aesthetics.
+i added what he suggested, and it mostly worked but i had to rejig some of his class names, like number-grid became numberGrid with these modifications, and didn't play with the earlier code. not a real problem, just something to track.
+the only other changes i made were, again, cosmetic. i resized the number grid and vote overlay and changed the colors a bit. not to say my taste is better, but charlie's tea and biccy yesterday didn't help his sense of aesthetics.

 after adding his ui changes and fixing things up a bit, i followed through with his second prompt suggestion